January 15, 2017

 Having consistent branding is important but I don't know any business that isn't looking to scale.
 If you think you don't always need to be working on your own business development you may reconsider having a business to begin with.

 Scaling a business needs to happen in the most organized way possible.
-Having branding follow suit is extremely necessary so there are no loop holes your customers have to jump through to find the solutions they need for the problems they have.
-Eliminate any guest work to increase sales.
-It’s that simple, but unfortunately, easier said than done.
+Having branding follow suit is extremely necessary so there are no loopholes your customers have to jump through to find the solutions they need for the problems they have.
+Eliminate any guess work to increase sales.
+It's that simple, but unfortunately, easier said than done.

 How do I scale?

 Simple.
 Make a plan to scale.
 Designate some time to build internally.
 How might you do this?
 Make a timeline.
 Create short-term and long-term goals and perform frequent audits on your progress.
 These will keep you inspired, driven and also help you remain on track to consistently scale.

 Avoiding change is a business killer and another big branding mistake.
 If you don't have a business, you don't have a brand.
 Restricting change means you won't work with the marketplace nor your customers to offer things they really need.

 Most brands get to where they are by offering something people identify with.
 It's what makes them pick their product off the shelf over others.
 You too can do this if you learn to adapt to change.
 This can be in many realms be it technology, seasonal items, age ranges, and much more.